Follow Us on social media

 kevin@pmhca.org

-Kevin Puskaric is the Program Director at Youth Move Pennsylvania, where he specializes in empathetic leadership, youth engagement, and has overcome experiences in his life to support representing the voice of our youth.
-To fully support the community, he has dedicated time in his professional career to become certified as a Peer Specialist, Recovery Specialist, and a Family Recovery Specialist.
-Kevin continues to deepen his knowledge and share his experience within the youth population by serving as a co-chair to the Children's Committee of Mental Health Planning Council and the Transition Age Youth and Young Adult Advisory (TAYYA) Subcommittee, as part of the Office of Mental Health and Substance Abuse Services (OMHSAS).
-He showcases his knowledge, dedication, and fierce advocacy through youth peer support initiatives within the Commonwealth of Pennsylvania.
+Kevin Puskaric is the Program Director at Youth Move Pennsylvania, where he brings his expertise in empathetic leadership and youth engagement to the forefront.
+Kevin's dedication to representing the voice of our youth is rooted in his own life experiences.
+He has earned certifications as a Peer Specialist, Recovery Specialist, and a Family Recovery Specialist to best serve his community.
+Kevin's commitment to youth empowerment extends beyond his role at Youth Move Pennsylvania.
+He serves as a co-chair to the Children's Committee of Mental Health Planning Council under the Office of Mental Health and Substance Abuse Services (OMHSAS).
+Through his work, Kevin supports youth peer initiatives throughout the Commonwealth of Pennsylvania, demonstrating his knowledge, dedication, and fierce advocacy for the youth population.

 Zoe Small, CPS